richardcrabbe/mapping-aussie-weeds/MappingAfricanlovegrass@Cooma2NSW.md

   })
 print(relativeImportance)

-// Create a FeatureCollection so we can chart it var importanceFc = ee.FeatureCollection([ ee.Feature(null, relativeImportance)
+// create a FeatureCollection so we can chart it var importanceFc = ee.FeatureCollection([ ee.Feature(null, relativeImportance)
 ])